-This integration is available from the Pro plan and above.
+This feature is available from the Pro plan and above.

 Zendesk Dynamic content (ZDC) allows you to create special types of content that can then be referenced via a placeholder in automations, macros, triggers, and by many of the system generated messages such as those sent in email notifications when a user creates an account.
 Dynamic content is a powerful tool for streamlining multiple language support because the appropriate version of content is automatically displayed to users based on their language.
 The content is represented by a placeholder such as